HanaOrg/Konbini/doc/register.md

     macArm: null | KPS
     # 64-bit Microsoft Windows KPS.
     win64: null | KPS
+# App type
+type: "cli" or "gui" or "both"
 # Package name, as displayed in the Konbini UI.
 name: string
 # Package slogan, as displayed in the Konbini UI and the Konbini CLI.
 slogan: string
 # Package description, as displayed in the Konbini UI.
 Supports basic MarkDown.
 desc: string
 # Package license.
+Can be 'null' (without colons), but must be declared.
-license: LICENSE
+license: LICENSE or null
 # Author's unique identifier.
 author: AUTHOR_ID
+# Set to true if the app collects telemetry, either anonymous or not.
+Can be false if you don't do this, but must be declared.
+telemetry: boolean
+# Age rating of the app.
+This works by specifying if the following items (which restrict age) are present.
+#
+# For anyone wondering where nudity references are, that kind of content is prohibited from Konbini.
+age_rating:
+    # Does the app allow to use real currency in any way?
+    money: true
+    # Does the app allow to use unmonitored chats, media reels, whatsoever?
+    social: true
+    # Does the app reference illegal substances or legalized drugs / alcohol in any way?
+    substances: false
+    # Does the app show scenes of real, graphical violence in any case?
+    violence: false

+# OPTIONAL STUFF

 # A list of persons who have contributed to the development of this package.
 maintainers:
     - name: string
       # Optional email
       email: string
 # App icon to be displayed in the Konbini UI.
-Only WEBP over HTTPS is supported.
+Only WEBP and PNG over HTTPS are supported.
 icon: https://example.com/icon.webp
 # App screenshots to be displayed in the Konbini UI.
-Only WEBP over HTTPS is supported.
+Only WEBP and PNG over HTTPS are supported.
-screenshot_urls:
+images:
     - "https://example.com/image1.webp"
 # A category that represents the type of tool or software the app is meant to be.
 # - SYSTEM_UTIL: Tools for system management (e.g., disk cleaner, sys info viewer).
 # - PERSONAL: Personal-related tools (e.g., health, digital wellbeing).